veeral-patel/website/content/about/index.md

 - [LR Tracker](https://github.com/veeral-patel/lr_tracker) - a web app I built at Mandiant to help me track my forensic analyses of different compromised computers

 - While in college, had the opportunity to participate in a US-UK CTF competition held at the University of Cambridge in the UK.
-[Managed to place 2nd individually](https://sa.berkeley.edu/news/2017/10/13/cal-sophomore-veeral-patel-places-2nd-cyber-security-competition)
+[Managed to place 2nd individually](https://sa.berkeley.edu/news/2017/10/13/cal-sophomore-veeral-patel-places-2nd-cyber-security-competition) (110 competitors total, from 24 colleges)

 ## Knowledge Base